marco090999/Temperature-and-Age-predictions-of-young-stars/README.md

 - **Diagnostics**
   - The script computes residuals between iterations (mean, RMS, median, MAD) to verify convergence.
   - Since differences are generally small, a single iteration is sufficient for most cases.

 ---

+### R Code with functions for age prediction
+This R script is located in the root of the repository: **functions_repository_predict_age.R**.
+This code contains all the custom functions necessary in the codes_repository_predict_age.R file to predict stars' age.

+#### Contents

+- **dist_point_to_segment_2.0**

+Computes the minimum Euclidean distance between a star and a given isochrone segment, defined by two consecutive points.
+This is the core geometric operation used to measure how far a star lies from an isochrone track in the HR diagram.

+- **dist.isocrones.star_2.0**

+Calculates the distance between a single star and all segments of a chosen isochrone.
+The computation is parallelized to improve performance.
+It returns a vector of distances that quantify the star–isochrone proximity.

+- **dist.isocrones.star_3.0**

+Extends the previous function to a full set of stars.
+For each star, it filters the isochrone points corresponding to the relevant ages and computes distances to all local segments.
+Parallelization and dplyr are used for efficiency.

+- **position.point.to.curve_2.0**

+Determines the relative position of a star with respect to a reference curve (e.g., an isochrone) in the HR diagram.
+It interpolates the curve and returns whether the star lies on the left (SX) or right (DX) side.

+- **sign.isocrones.star_2.0**

+Applies position.point.to.curve_2.0 to check the star’s location relative to multiple isochrones.
+This helps in identifying whether the star falls inside or outside the age brackets defined by the isochrone set.

+- **weighted.mean.age**

+Computes the weighted mean stellar age by interpolating between two isochrones.
+The weights are inversely proportional to the distance of the star from each isochrone, giving more importance to closer tracks.

+---